On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration

-In the proof of Phase I, we scale the filled Julia set for the polynomial $P_\lambda(z)=\lambda z (1-z)$, where $\lambda= e^{\frac{2\pi i (\sqrt{5}-1)}{2}}$, so that the filled Julia set is a subset of $\mathrm{D}(0,\frac{1}{12})$.
+In the proof of Phase I we will scale the filled Julia set for the polynomial $P_\lambda(z)=\lambda z (1-z)$ where $\lambda= e^{\frac{2\pi i (\sqrt{5}-1)}{2}}$ so that the filled Julia set is a subset of $\mathrm{D}(0,\frac{1}{12})$.
 We are then able to apply $f\circ g^{-1}$ for $f,g \in \calS$ which are then defined on this filled Julia set.
 We wish to find a suitable subdomain of this scaled filled Julia set so that we may control the size of the hyperbolic derivative $(f\circ g^{-1})^{\natural}$ on that subdomain.
-There are two strategies for doing this: One can either consider a small hyperbolic disk in the Siegel disk, or one can scale $P_\lambda$ so that the scaled filled Julia set lies inside a small Euclidean disk about $0$.
-We found the second option more convenient, as it allows us to consider an arbitrarily large hyperbolic disk inside the scaled Siegel disk on which $|(f\circ g)^{\natural}|$ is tame.
-Lemmas \ref{modz2} through \ref{fcircghdlemma} deal with finding a suitable scaling for estimating $|(f\circ g)^{\natural}|$.
+There are two strategies for doing this: one can either consider a small hyperbolic disk in the Siegel disc, or one can scale $P_\lambda$ so that the scaled filled Julia set lies inside a small Euclidean disc about $0$.
+We found the second option more convenient, as it allows us to consider an arbitrarily large hyperbolic disk inside the scaled Siegel disc on which $|(f\circ g^{-1})'|$ is tame and $|(f\circ g^{-1})^{\natural}|$ thus easier to control.
+Lemmas \ref{modz2} through \ref{fcircghdlemma} deal with finding a suitable scaling which allows us to obtain good estimates for $|(f\circ g)^{\natural}|$.

 \begin{lemma} There exists $K_1>0$ such that for all $f,g \in \calS$, if $|z|\leq \frac{1}{24}$, then

 \end{lemma}